MicrochipTech/PIC32CXBZ2_WBZ45x_BLE_UART_MODBUS/README.md

 The application folder can be found by navigating to the following path:

-- ""
+- ".../PIC32CXBZ2_WBZ45x_BLE_UART_MODBUS/firmware/"

 Follow the steps provided in the link to [Build and program the application](https://github.com/Microchip-MPLAB-Harmony/wireless_apps_pic32cxbz2_wbz45/tree/master/apps/ble/advanced_applications/ble_sensor#build-and-program-the-application-guid-3d55fb8a-5995-439d-bcd6-deae7e8e78ad-section).

 ## 7. Run the demo<a name="step7">

 - After programming the board, the expected application behavior is shown in the below [video]().

+![Demo](Docs/.gif)

-In this application the Modbus doctor acts as the client device and initiates a request to write/read the registers in the server device.
+- In this application the Modbus doctor acts as the client device and initiates a request to write/read the registers in the server device.
 When a holding register is written in the server device it is indicated by the LED in the WBZ451 server device.
-Whenever the client initiates a response to the server the information in the data frame is sent to the MBD app(BLE Central device) from the server devices.
+- Whenever the client initiates a request to the server device, the information in the data frame is sent to the MBD app(BLE Central device) from the server devices as shown in the video.

-![Demo](Docs/.gif)

 ## 8. Related applications<a name="step8">